 Erected by Descendants and friends of Finnish Settlers, Woodland Bicentennial Committee, Washington State Highways Commission, Washington State Parks and Recreation Commission, Cowlitz County Parks and Recreation Dept.

 Other nearby markers.
 At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
-Woodland Community Veterans Memorial (approx. 3.9 miles away); Warrior Rock Fog Bell (approx. 7˝ miles away in Oregon); Deer Island (approx. 7˝ miles away in Oregon); down the trodden path... (approx. 7˝ miles away in Oregon); Lewis & Clark Discovery Trail (approx. 7˝ miles away in Oregon); Early Highway of the West (approx. 10 miles away); Fort Vancouver (approx. 10 miles away); Thomas McKay (approx. 16.2 miles away in Oregon).
+Woodland Community Veterans Memorial (approx. 3.9 miles away); Warrior Rock Fog Bell (approx. 7˝ miles away in Oregon); down the trodden path... (approx. 7˝ miles away in Oregon); Lewis & Clark Discovery Trail (approx. 7˝ miles away in Oregon); Early Highway of the West (approx. 10 miles away); Fort Vancouver (approx. 10 miles away); Thomas McKay (approx. 16.2 miles away in Oregon); Lewis and Clark on the Columbia (approx. 16.2 miles away in Oregon).